63rd Parachute Brigade: Patron saint

 The unit's slava or its saint's feast day is Intercession of the Theotokos.

 Motto

-Motto of the Brigade is: "For the Fatherland, for the comrade, for the rifle, for soldiers' and warriors' honor, paratroopers of the 63rd Parachute Brigade, WORK!"
+Motto of the Brigade is: "For the Fatherland, for the comrades, for the rifles, for soldiers' and warriors' honor, paratroopers of the 63rd Parachute Brigade, ENGAGE!"
 (Za otadžbinu, za druga, za pušku, za vojničku i ratničku čast, padobranci 63. padobranske brigade, RADE!).
 Author of the motto is Dr Mirko Đorđević, aviation medicine specialist as well as a paratrooper with over 7,700 drops conducted.